dmora127/tutorial-ONT-Basecalling/README.md

 ----

 #### Downloading the Dorado Basecalling Models
-Dorado basecalling models are not included in the Dorado apptainer container image by default.
+Dorado basecalling models are not included in the Dorado Apptainer container image by default.
 As a result, we must download the models we wish to use for basecalling prior to submitting our basecalling jobs.
-We can download the models directly using the Dorado command line interface (CLI) within our Dorado apptainer container.
+We can download the models directly using the Dorado command line interface (CLI) within our Dorado Apptainer container.

-1. Launch an interactive apptainer shell session on the Access Point (AP) using your `dorado_build1.2.0_27OCT2025_v1.sif` container:
+1. Launch an interactive Apptainer shell session on the Access Point (AP) using your `dorado_build1.2.0_27OCT2025_v1.sif` container:

    ```bash
     cd /ospool/ap40/data/<user.name>/tutorial-ONT-Basecalling/